johnalam/tmsh2JSON/README.md

 tmsh is more than just a CLI.
 It is a programmable shell with transaction capabilities.
 Great for automation.

 tmsh scripting specializes in Big-IP configuration handling and manipulation.
 It is based on TCL but with F5 pre-loaded libraries.
 These libraries give you tools to access and modify configuration objects such as virtuals, pools and profiles.

 This tmsh script produces a JSON blob from an existing virtual server configuration.
-The JSON blob can then be fed to AS3 to deploy application services and take advantage of analytics.
+The JSON blob can then be fed to AS3 to decalaratively deploy application services and/or add to CI/CD pipeline.

 At the moment, it converts the Virtual Server configuration and pool only.
 This means that the newly created application will have a new Virtual server and new Pool but will use pre-existing profiles.
 For this reason, it is best to repost the JSON to the same Big-IP to ensure that the referenced objects exist.